Ukie555/ukie555.github.io/index.md

-## RESEARCH EXOERIENCE
+## RESEARCH EXPERIENCE

-**Research on system optimization of pharmaceutical logistics distribution center(01/2017 - 05/2017)**

-_Li Ping, Gao Chen.
+**_Li Ping, Gao Chen.
 Research on system optimization of pharmaceutical logistics distribution Center [N].
 Journal of Modern Logistics of Beijing Union University.
-F426.72_
+F426.72_**

 - Location of distribution center: Based on ant colony algorithm and combined with geographical factors, 2 pharmaceutical logistics distribution centers were selected to ensure the shortest transportation path to the 40 hospitals in Beijing
 -Use AutoCAD to make warehouse maps of 2 medical distribution centers